 The most common reason a health plan will deny a service is that they do not have enough information about you and your need.
 To avoid this problem, ask your doctor, or health care provider, to write a letter of medical necessity and send it with the request for service.
 The letter should include:

 - How long your condition is expected to last

 - Why you need the service/treatment/equipment and a description of what is needed

 - What health problems will occur if you don’t get the service

 - What other treatment or services were tried, if any, and why they did not work

 Decisions on whether a service is medically necessary are usually made by a doctor at the health plan.
 If your service/treatment/equipment is denied, ask your doctor to call the health plan directly to discuss your condition and needs.
 If you are still denied, file an appeal.
 Call customer service on the back of your health insurance card, or follow the instructions on the “Notice of Decision” for filing an appeal.
 Pay careful attention to timelines, as all appeals have a deadline.
-When filing the appeal be certain to keep a copy of the appeal request, proof of when and where you sent the appeal (certified mail receipt or fax confirmation sheet).
+When filing the appeal be certain to keep a copy of the appeal request, proof of when and where you sent the appeal (signed mail receipt or fax confirmation sheet).

 Division of Insurance

 As the Health Insurance marketplace changes due to Healthcare Reform, understanding the health insurance you are purchasing is more important than ever.
 The Nevada Division of Insurance can answer those questions as well as investigate complaints regarding healthcare insurance plans and Navigator Organizations.
 You can contact the Division of Insurance at 775-687-0700 (Northern Nevada), 702-486-4009 (Southern Nevada), or 888-872-3234 (toll free).
 Or, visit the Division of Insurance website.